highmobility/hmkit-fleet-v2/gradle/deploy-process.md

 # Public release

-Release is via some manual steps and a final Github action step.
+Release is via a merged pull request to main and then creating a release in GitHub UI.
-We don't do automatic releases on every push in order to reduce release count if there are no real changes.

 ## Steps
 - update CHANGELOG.md
-- merge a pull request to main and checkout main locally
+- merge a pull request to main.
+This creates a new tag.
-- update version and create a tag. use either one of these
-    - **with a gradle task**
-        - call `./gradlew :hmkit-fleet:release -Prelease.useAutomaticVersion=true` to increment minor version and push new tag to remote
-        - omit `useAutomaticVersion=true` to set a specific version in gradle dialog
-    - **manually**
-        - update version in `$projectRoot/gradle.properties` and push tag manually
+  - optionally set a new major/minor version in `gradle.properties` before merging.
+Then the tag is created according to this manual version.
+Otherwise, patch number is incremented automatically.
-- create a release in GitHub from this tag.
+- create a release from this tag in GitHub.
 Use `Generate release notes`
     - Action starts that pushes the package to MavenCentral.
     - You can check OSSRH whether release was successful or not.